-However, it must be clarified that the condominium rights do not start only after purchase of a unit but even before such instance would occur.
+However, it must be clarified that the condominium rights do not start only after purchasing of a unit but even before such instance would occur.
 Such protection is a way of the Act requiring developers and others involved in marketing the development to keep copies of ads that were used in the promotion of the development until such time when all of its units are sold as these are considered as part of the purchase agreement.
 The purpose of this is to make sure that the terms and conditions do coincide with the ads and the sales contract otherwise if found of having inconsistencies, the whole thing would be treated accordingly to make it favorable to the buyer.

 This amendment was designed to discourage developers and their marketing arms from employing excessive and far-from-the-truth ads that buyers would later discover to be different from the actual state of their units.

-The same law also insures a standard when it comes to purchase contract and such standard must be at par with what has been prescribed by the Ministry of Interior.
+The same law also ensures a standard when it comes to the purchase contract and such standard must be at par with what has been prescribed by the Ministry of Interior.
 Such standard is aimed at avoiding situations in which some key elements of the contract may be accidentally or intentionally omitted.
-The standard contract also prescribes for a detailed description on the utilization of the development’s every area.
+The standard contract also prescribes for a detailed description of the utilization of the development’s every area.
 In case of non-inclusion, the condo buyer may demand to have these prescriptions included in the contract otherwise differences of the contract with the standard format that lead to disadvantages on the part of the buyer will be considered as unenforceable.